From our private database of 35,800+ case briefs...

 Facts

-Caremark International, Inc., a health services company, was the subject of a major federal criminal investigation.
-The company allegedly violated laws that prohibit health care companies from paying doctors to refer Medicare or Medicaid patients to their services.
-Prior to 1991, Caremark had a regular practice of entering into financial arrangements with referring doctors which were not clearly prohibited but which raised legal questions.
+Caremark International, Inc., a health-services company, was the subject of a major federal criminal investigation.
+The company allegedly violated laws that prohibited healthcare companies from paying doctors to refer Medicare or Medicaid patients to their services.
+Prior to 1991, Caremark had a regular practice of entering into financial arrangements with referring doctors that were not clearly prohibited but that raised legal questions.
 However, Caremark’s board issued guidelines that attempted to clarify what sort of arrangements were acceptable.
-After they were notified of the federal investigation, the board announced that it would no longer pay certain types of fees to Medicare and Medicaid doctors.
+After it was notified of the federal investigation, the board announced that it would no longer pay certain types of fees to Medicare and Medicaid doctors.
 The board also employed an outside auditor to review its practices for business and ethical concerns.
 The federal investigation resulted in indictments of junior officers in 1994.
-The officials took plea deals to lesser charges and Caremark paid roughly $250 million in civil and criminal penalties.
-A group of Caremark shareholders (plaintiffs) promptly brought derivative suits, alleging that Caremark’s directors (defendants) breached their duty of care by failing to adequately oversee the conduct of Caremark’s employees and thereby exposing the company to enormous civil and criminal penalties.
+The officers took plea deals to lesser charges, and Caremark paid roughly $250 million in civil and criminal penalties.
+A group of Caremark shareholders (plaintiffs) promptly brought derivative suits, alleging that Caremark’s directors (defendants) breached their duty of care by failing to adequately oversee the conduct of Caremark’s employees, thereby exposing the company to enormous civil and criminal penalties.
 The parties negotiated a settlement.
-In the settlement, the board did not agree to any monetary penalties; it simply agreed to implement a number of more cautious policies moving forward, such as the creation of a compliance and ethics committee.
+In the settlement, the board did not agree to any monetary penalties; it simply agreed to implement a number of more cautious policies moving forward, such as the creation of a compliance-and-ethics committee.

 Rule of Law